the-hypermedia-project/charter/hypermedia-elements.md

 A templated transition MUST have a URI template attribute.
 The parameters for the URI template MUST be [Inputs](#inputs).
 Parameters that are part of the URI path MUST be required.

-Templated transitions MAY be safe [links](#links) or [unsafe transitions](#unsafe-transitions), but SHOULD NOT be [queries](#queries) because the query parameters can be provide in the URI template.
+Templated transitions MAY be [safe](#unsafe-transitions) or [unsafe](#unsafe-transitions) transitions once expanded depending on the context of the templates.
+In their unexpanded form, they SHOULD NOT be considered resolvable URIs.

 ## Meta

 Hypermedia types provide ways to include meta data for both the current resource and linked resources.

 ### Attributes